Results 1 - 10 from 191 for whale populations in 0.561 sec.

 IWMC.org - A Whale of a Tale

-Some years ago the IWC scientific committee estimated the worldwide minke whale population at about one million animals -- more abundant than before commercial whaling began.
-Remarkably, the ...
+By the late 1960s, world whale populations were suffering from over a century of ...
 Japan are maligned for their continued whaling, but their hunts hardly pose a threat to whale populations.
-In the 1997 whaling season Norwegian whalers took 503 minkes in the North Atlantic ...
+In the 1997 whaling season Norwegian whalers took 503 minkes in the North Atlantic from ...

 iwmc.org